 - " A heat recovery steam generator (HRSG) will be added to the gas turbine to recover waste heat, to drive the steam turbine cycle.
-In principle, a HRSG is associated with a gas turbine.
-One HRSG can be linked to 2 or 3 OCGT units. - " A condenser which converts exhaust steam from the steam turbine back into water through a cooling process. - Depending on the configuration, a bypass stack for the CCGT, anticipated to be approximately 60 m in height will be associated with each HRSG. - " Water treatment plant (for treatment of potable water and production of demineralised water (for steam generation). - " Dry-cooled technology consisting of a system of air-cooled condenser fans situated in fan banks approximately between 25-30 m above ground. - " Additional fuel storage facilities and associated off-loading and other related infrastructure to cater for the increased fuel requirements associated with the higher load factor (i.e. longer operating hours or a mid-merit operating regime2). - " An elevated water tank, approximately 20m high, with a holding volume of approximately 2.5 million litres (i.e. water storage for approximately 5 days of operation).
+One HRSG can be linked to two or three OCGT units. - " A condenser which converts exhaust steam from the steam turbine back into water through a cooling process. - " Depending on the configuration, a bypass stack for the CCGT, anticipated to be approximately 60 m in height will be associated with each HRSG. - " Water treatment plant (for treatment of potable water and production of demineralised water (for steam generation)). - " Dry-cooled technology consisting of a system of air-cooled condenser fans situated in fan banks approximately between 25m - 30 m above ground. - " Additional fuel storage facilities and associated off-loading and other related infrastructure to cater for the increased fuel requirements associated with the higher load factor (i.e. longer operating hours or a mid-merit operating regime2).
+The CCGT units can be both liquid fuel-fired or natural gas-fired.
+The CCGT units would initially be diesel-fired, until such time that natural gas becomes available. - " A water tank with a holding volume of ~2.5 million litres (i.e. water storage for ~5 days of operation).